 As for the Product section, it allows specifying a Magento attribute used for a product barcode.

 The Offer section allows you to enable/disable stock and price export from Magento 2 cron.
 You can select stock and price attributes that will be used in export, use special prices if they exist, apply tax and price coefficient before export, as well as select a delay attribute and specify a default delay.

 You can synchronize Magento 2 products with Amazon under Amazon -> Products.
 All the necessary items are available in a grid.
 There is a drop-down list with available accounts on the left.
 Select the one you want to sync products with and hit the “Sync Listing” button on the right.

 Alternatively, it is possible to apply the same action to selected products manually:

-Another useful element of the Boost my Shop Amazon Magento 2 module is available under Amazon -> Dashboard.
+Another useful element of the Boost My Shop Amazon Magento 2 module is available under Amazon -> Dashboard.
 Here, you can view various stats related to all configured accounts.
 If you need data related to a specific country, apply a filter.
-As for available information, it is divided into 4 sections: Sales (by day, week, and month), orders (last imported at, last check, and shipment to confirm), Products (listed and in error), and Errors (various errors).
+As for available information, it is divided into 4 sections: Sales (by day, week, and month), orders (Last imported at, Last check, and Shipment to confirm), Products (listed and in error), and Errors (various errors).

-Boost my Shop offers the easiest way to connect Magento 2 with Amazon.
-If you are tired of managing both sales channels separately or just want to explore the new one in addition to the Magento 2 store, try Boost my Shop Amazon for Magento 2, since it is the easiest way to combine both platforms within the same business.
-The extension costs €389, and you can purchase it here:
+Boost My Shop offers the easiest way to connect Magento 2 with Amazon.
+If you are tired of managing both sales channels separately or just want to explore the new one in addition to the Magento 2 store, try Boost My Shop Amazon for Magento 2.
+The solution provides robust tools for combining both platforms within the same business.
+The extension costs $749, and you can purchase it here: